Do I Need a Root Canal Brooklyn, NY

 The Process of Performing a Root Canal

 When patients call us asking, "my tooth hurts, do I need a root canal?" the second question they normally ask is what the process will be like.
 At MG Dental, we will answer any questions you may have during your examination and consultation.
 We can complete a root canal in a way that is as comfortable as possible.
 The reality is that a root canal does not have to hurt.
-In fact, by using sedation, we can help you feel calm and relaxed to the point that most of our patients say they feel much better after the treatment than they did before the treatment.
+We numb patients to help them feel calm and relaxed.
+Most of our patients say they feel much better after the treatment than they did before the treatment.
 The root canal removes the infection, which is the cause of the initial discomfort, to relieve the pain.
-When looking for a "dentist near me" to perform a root canal, be sure to visit one who offers sedation.

 When performing a root canal in our family dentist office, we do the following: